ritesh5001/Wishes/frontend/README.md

 # React + Vite

+## Deploying to Render

+This repository includes a `render.yaml` with a static site service for the frontend.

+What it does:
+- Builds the app from `frontend/` with `npm ci && npm run build`
+- Publishes the static site from `frontend/dist`
+- Adds SPA rewrite (`/* -> /index.html`) so client-side routes work
+- Sets `VITE_API_URL` to your backend URL (edit if needed)

+Steps:
+1. Commit and push to GitHub.
+2. In Render, create a “Blueprint” from this repo; it will detect `render.yaml`.
+3. In the backend service, set `CLIENT_URL` to your frontend’s Render URL (required in production for CORS).
+4. Deploy.
+The frontend will build and point to your backend automatically.

+Environment variables:
+- Frontend: `VITE_API_URL` (non-secret).
+Defaults are already sensible; override if needed.
+- Backend: `CLIENT_URL` must include your frontend origin (e.g., `https://wishes-frontend.onrender.com`).

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: